 Please be aware that communications over the internet, such as emails are not secure unless they have been encrypted.
 Your communications may route through a number of countries before being delivered, which is the nature of the internet.
 The Scott Property Group cannot accept responsibility for any unauthorised access or loss of personal information that is beyond our control.

 How long do we keep your personal information?

 The duration for keeping your PII will depend on the purpose for which it is collected and processed.
 The following timescales show how long we will keep your PII, before it is destroyed by permanent deletion if held electronically, or by shredding if held in hard copy.

-Any PII collected in relation to a prospective or existing planning application shall be held for a period of one year from the grant of planning permission (howsoever achieved) providing this does not exceed a period of three years from the date it was collected.
+Any PII collected in relation to a prospective or existing planning application, including when submitted as part of a public consultation exercise, shall be held for a period of one year from the grant of planning permission (howsoever achieved) providing this does not exceed a period of three years from the date it was collected.

 If you apply for a job with The Scott Property Group and are unsuccessful in securing the advertised position, your PII will be held for a maximum of six months following the employee start date for the advertised position.
 Your PII will not be retained for consideration in respect of future positions unless you provide written consent for us to do so.

 Any PII provided by you for any other purpose will be held for a maximum period of one year from the date it was provided, or from the last date of correspondence from you, whichever is later.

 The above is subject to the following data protection rights.